UMAprotocol/protocol/packages/sdk/src/libs/stores/README.md

 ## Adding a store

-Create a new folder named for the type of store technology you are adapting in the stores directory with the following files:
+Create a new folder named for the type of store technology you are adapting in the store's directory with the following files:

 - README.md: Add some notes on what the store is for and what technology it is connecting with
-- index.ts: Expose a single function which represents your stores constructor
+- index.ts: Expose a single function which represents your store's constructor
-- store.ts: Store logic which should expose a default function or class to instanciate the store
+- store.ts: Store logic which should expose a default function or class to instantiate the store
 - store.test.ts: Any tests you want to run

 ### Store interface